Thapsamit/internshipNotes/README.md

-# React Native Notes:-
+# React.js Hooks Notes:-

-## Setup a bare react native app
-- First follow the official documentation
-- Second we can download android studio and its necessary packages
-- Do not manage a global version of react-native-cli instead use the npx command to create a react  native project
+### useCallback() -
+- useCallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.
+- Memoization is a way to cache a result so that it doesn’t need to be computed again.
+This can boost performance.